SOCIALLY ENGAGED AWARD

 JUROR: Noelle Flores Théard - The New Yorker

-The Downwinders are currently fighting to be included in the Radiation Exposure Compensation Act before the bill sunsets in June 2024.
-As the urgency of receiving financial support for an entire community’s suffering only increases, Downwind is a project of preservation amidst the precarious landscape of nuclear contamination.
+The Downwinders are currently fighting to be included in the Radiation Exposure Compensation Act ("RECA") despite numerous political setbacks.
+As the urgency of receiving financial support for an entire community’s suffering only increases, A Matter of When is a project of preservation amidst the precarious landscape of nuclear contamination.

 This work aims to embolden collective visions of future and challenge imposed Time.
 Downwind follows the lead of family matriarchs who don’t rest until everything they believe sacred is well-maintained.
 With the act of documentation is a belief that these stories deserve to live into the future.